 Where to Find an Incubator

 You can purchase a new egg incubator online or in a good feed or livestock store, purchase a used one from a friend or online, or build your own from common household materials.

 Here are a couple of good egg incubators to help you get your backyard flock started:

 This is a fully automatic desk top incubator that holds between 12 and 49 chicken eggs at a time.
-It automatically sets the proper temperature and humidity, turns the eggs and even has a permanent antibacterial additive that has been added into the plastic that provides maximum protection during the lifetime of the product.
+It automatically sets the proper temperature and humidity, turns the eggs and has a tray that allows you to hatch the chicks inside the incubator.

 - Eggtech 12 Egg Incubators – Manual/Automatic

 For the price this is a great incubator.
 Manufactured and designed in Italy, it is easy to clean and comes in both manual and automatic versions.
 Due to the small temperature increments available, the incubators are designed to hatch a large variety of eggs – fowls, pheasants, guinea fowl, quail, partridge, turkey, geese, pigeon, peacock as well as exotic birds

 Many people build their own egg incubators with great success.
 However if you are going down this path you need to remember that you are effectively going to be the mother hen for over 20 days and you need to be responsible for both temperature and humidity 24 hours per day.
 To build your egg incubator you will need:

 - An Insulated Box – A Styrofoam cooler works well.

 - A Heat Source – A simple 25-40 Watt bulb works well, but make sure you have a thermometer.